apache-pine/Data-Structure-Tutorial/1-stack.md

 ```

 You can try to solve this problem on your own.
 Once you have a solution or if you need help, you can find the solution here: [Solution](./python%20files/stack-solution.py)

-Remember to use stack operations (push, pop, is_empty, size) to solve the problem.

 That concludes the tutorial on the Stack data structure.
 You have learned about the characteristics of a stack, its implementation in Python, and how to solve a problem using a stack.
 In the next module, you will learn about another type of data structure called a linked list.